 About Be Real

-What is Be Real?
+What is the Be Real Campaign?

-Be Real unites individuals and organisations, amplifying the voices of those working to change attitudes and behaviour.
+The Be Real Campaign unites individuals and organisations, amplifying the voices of those working to change attitudes and behaviour.
 Supporting them with research and resources, we’re bringing together their expertise and influence and working collectively to build a body confident nation.

 Aims of the campaign